azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![The Add New Outputs is shown with the Power BI option selected.](media/image57.png "Add New Outputs")

-    Select **Authorize** (if not already authorized).
-This will authorize the connection to your Power BI account.
-When prompted in the popup window, enter the account credentials you used to create your Power BI account in the Before the Hands-on Lab exercise.
-You may have to enter your Username and Password.
+15. If Stream Analytics is not already authorized, select **Authorize** on the **New output** blade to allow Stream Analytics to connect to Power BI.

-15. On the **New output** blade, enter the following:
+16. On the **New output** blade, enter the following:

     - **Output alias**: `trendingsentiment`